spences10/scottspence.com/posts/use-common-table-expressions.md

 ```

 I need to do a join to another table to get the title of the post so I
-can get something back like this:
+can get some JSON back like this:

 ```json
 {